chicofish/cdc-open-viz/README.md

 | [@cdc/dashboard](https://github.com/CDCgov/cdc-open-viz/tree/main/packages/dashboard) | React component to build and display multiple data visualizations. |
 | [@cdc/data-bite](https://github.com/CDCgov/cdc-open-viz/tree/main/packages/data-bite) | React component for bringing attention to and visualizing a smaller data point. |

+## Sample Gallery

+CDC OpenViz has been incorporated into CDC's Web Content Management System and examples of the various visualizations may be found here: https://www.cdc.gov/wcms/4.0/cdc-wp/data-presentation/index.html  (minus the PowerBI visualization module).

 ## Setup <a name="setup"></a>

 This repository is a [monorepo](https://en.wikipedia.org/wiki/Monorepo) that is managed with [Lerna](https://github.com/lerna/lerna#readme) and uses [yarn](https://yarnpkg.com/) for package management.
 Make sure you have yarn installed before beginning.
 To work on individual packages you must setup the entire monorepo.